roshni-satish/Game-of-Threads/README.md

 game gives the player options for a two or multiplayer game as well as the choice to the single player to play against the AI BOT.
 The game design, algorithms and strategies used are documented below.

 Tic-tac-toe standard Game Design
-This game is very popular and is fairly simple by itself.
+This game is very popular and is fairly simple by itself, It's a classic among 90's and early 2000's kids.
 Anyone can play Tic-tac-toe almost everywhere with only pen and paper, making this a very casual game.
 Players: Two Players
 Time estimation: one or two minutes

 ● Game Methodology & Set-Up:

 1.A 3x3 grid is used to play the simplest version which has nine possible spaces as